adrian-gadient/fuji-recipe-tagger/README.md

-**Background:** Fujifilm X cameras have gained popularity among photographers for their **film simulation recipes**—custom settings combinations that recreate classic film looks.
+**Background:** Fujifilm X cameras have gained popularity among photographers for their **film simulation recipes**—custom settings combinations that recreate classic film looks straight out of camera (as JPG files).
 Owners tweak parameters like Film Mode, Grain Effect, and Color Temperature to achieve these effects.
 A key resource is the popular site [fujixweekly.com](https://fujixweekly.com), which shares many recipes.

 **The challenge:** Identifying which recipe had been used after taking a specific picture is tedious because the relevant information is stored